Thinkwise/docs/docs/sf/merging.md

 ## Creating a merge session

 As soon as the branch project is satisfactorily completed and tested, it can be combined again with the trunk.
 This can be done in the *Merging* screen.
-A merge can be started with the help of the *Start merge session* task.
+A merge can be started with the help of the *Create merge session* task.

 ![](assets/sf/image41_2018_3.png)
 *Pop-up for starting a Merge session*